Hannes1000/SNMPTool/README.md

 • SNMP Discover: searchs the whole Network for Devices which support SNMP

 • SNMP MIB: output/read MIB-Files

+• SNMP Trap: starts automatically an EventHandler that listens for Trap-Messages and outputs them

 # Future Steps
 • Creating a Jar-File that supports MIB